TelepathicGrunt/UltraAmplifiedDimension-Forge/README.txt

 ·Ravines are now split between two levels.
 The first kind of Ravine spawn higher at a high rate to make a maze.
 The second kind of Ravine spawns around lava level and are extremely long.
 Both kinds of ravines are much shorter than the Ravines in 1.12 version of this mod.
 ·Cave Cavities have been redone.
 They now spawn giant areas with ledges along the edges with stalagmites in the ceiling.
 Giant pillars will also spawn that flattens out towards the bottom to provide a path for the player to walk across past the lava floor of the cave.
 ·Icy Village now generates in Snowy Beach and Snowy Tundra biomes as well.
+·Crosses in Swampland Hills biome will now have a 10% chance of generating a Wither Skeleton Skull instead of a normal Skeleton Skull if it has room for the skull.

     (V.4.4 Changes) (1.12 Minecraft)